Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 ###1.
 Icon metrics

 * SIZE 24x24dp: Slicer's icons are based on a 24x24dp minimum pixel-perfect size.
-A content-free perimeter of 2dp should be respected; content should be designed to fit within the 20x20dp space enclosed by the padding.
+At this resolution 1dp=1pixel.
+If you prefer designing at a larger scale, e.g. using the 48x48IconTemplate-, A content-free perimeter of 2dp should be respected; content should be designed to fit within the 20x20dp space enclosed by the padding.
 If necessary, visual elements (like the tip of an arrow) can sneak into the padding.
 No content should extend entirely to the edge, or into the trim (beyond the edge).
 The 24dpIconTemplate includes a frame that marks off the padding.
 This frame object should be deleted before saving the final Icon's design.
 *
 * SIZE 48x48dp Template: A 48dpIconTemplate is also provided, and developers who prefer to work in this space should take care to ensure that all element metrics scale properly down to pixel-perfect 24x24dp resolution.
 For instance, stroke widths of 1dp in 24x24dp icon should be 2dp in a 48x48dp icon.

-* CORNERS:
+* CORNERS: <A href="https://www.youtube.com/watch?v=JXrzemHHQG0"> Rounded Corners in Inkscape 1.3 </A>

 * STROKE: